Jan Lacina: Political career

 Since 2013, he has been a registered supporter of the Mayors and Independents political movement.
 In 2015, he became its member.
 Since 2021, the Mayors and Independents movement has become the second strongest government party and part of the liberal-conservative pro-European government of the Prime Minister Petr Fiala.
 In 2022, he was elected as a vice-chairman of the Mayors and Independents.
+In May 2025, he was replaced by Karel Dvořák.

 Local politics

 In the years 2014–2021, as Deputy Mayor of Prague 6, Lacina initiated a range of completed art installations in public space.